the-reefshark/tp/docs/UserGuide.md

 Some commands require the use of prefixes to indicate user input.
 Every command will have its own specific format so do pay close attention to the command's requirements!

-<div markdown="span" class="alert alert-info">:information_source: Note: If you accidentally include multiple copies of the same prefix, the programme will consider only the prefix that appears last and ignore all previous one,
+<div markdown="span" class="alert alert-info">:information_source: Note: If you accidentally include multiple copies of the same prefix, the programme will consider only the prefix that appears last and ignore all previous ones,
 even if they are of the wrong format, e.g. <code>edit 1 n/@wrong format n/firstname n/secondname</code> will result in the name of Bug 1 being edited to <b>secondname</b>.
 </div>